onap/ccsdk-oran/docs/guide/developer-guide.rst

 Dynamic configuration
 ---------------------

 The component has configuration that can be updated in runtime.
-This configuration can either be loaded from a file (accessible from the container) or from a CBS/Consul database (Cloudify).
+This configuration is loaded from a file (accessible from the container).
 The configuration is re-read and refreshed at regular intervals.
 This file based configuration can be updated or read via the REST API, See :ref:`pms_api`.

 The configuration includes: